benoitguigal/bcm-data-interview/README.md

 |---|---|---|---|
 | ...  | ...  | ...  |  ... |

-# Scalability
+## Architecture plan.

-If you were to develop the same application where the dataset was a few hundreds of terabytes, what would you do differently ?
-What technological choices would you make ?
-The goal here is not to develop anything but rather explain the ideal solution.
+Now you should write a plan explaining the following points.
+The goal here is not to develop anything but rather explain your ideal solution:

-# Versioning
+* *If you were to develop the same application where the temperatures dataset grow by 1Go per minute, what would you do differently?*

-If our data source was to emit multiple versions (corrections for instance) of the same data, what could be the different applicable strategies ?
+* *If our data source was to emit multiple versions (corrections for instance) of the same data, what could be the different applicable strategies?*

-# Operations
+* *What infrastructure, products, workflow scheduler, would you use to make sure the whole pipeline runs fine in production?*

-What processes, infrastructure, products,... would you use to make sure the whole pipeline runs fine in production ?
+* *Some months later, we think to apply another aggregation/model to the input data.
+How would your architecture evolve to integrate this challenge?*

 # Key Points

 The key points we will be looking at are:

     * Architecture and design.
     * Code quality.
     * Test
     * Tech choices.